-to draw high-probability samples from its implicit prior, and a constrained variant that can be used to solve any linear inverse problem.
-The derivation relies on the denoiser being optimized for mean squared error in removing additive Gaussian noise of unspecified amplitude.
-Denoisers can be trained using discriminative learning (nonlinear regression) on virtually unlimited amounts of unlabeled data, and thus, our method extends the power of supervised learning to a much broader set of problems, without further training.
+We've described a general method of transferring the prior embedded in a denoiser to solve inverse problems.
+Specifically, we developed a stochastic coarse-to-fine gradient ascent algorithm that uses the denoiser to draw high-probability samples from its implicit prior, and a constrained variant that can be used to solve any linear inverse problem.
+The derivation relies on the denoiser being optimized for mean squared error in removing additive Gaussian noise of unknown amplitude.
+Denoisers can be trained using discriminative learning (nonlinear regression) on virtually unlimited amounts of unlabeled data, and thus, our method extends the power of supervised learning to a much broader set of problems, with no additional training.

-Our method is similar to recent work that uses Score Matching to draw samples from an implicit prior [14-18], but differs in several important ways: (1) Our derivation is direct and significantly simpler, exploiting a little-known result from the classical statistical literature on Empirical Bayes estimation [20]; (2) our method assumes a single (universal) blind denoiser, rather than a family of denoisers trained for different noise levels; (3) our algorithm is efficient - we use stochastic gradient ascent to maximize probability, rather than MCMC methods (such as Langevin dynamics) to draw proper samples from each of a discrete sequence of densities; (4) convergence is fast, reliable and robust, since step sizes are automatically adapted by the denoiser to be proportional to the distance to the manifold.
-We've demonstrate the generality of our algorithm by applying it to five different linear inverse problems.

-Another related line of research uses a denoiser to regularize an objective function for solving linear inverse problems [19, 42].
-Our method differs in that (1) the term arising from our denoiser represents the exact gradient of the (noisy) prior (it is not derived as an approximation); (2) our method requires only that the denoiser be trained on Gaussian-noise contaminated images to minimize squared error and must operate "blind" (without knowledge of noise level), whereas RED relies on a set of three additional assumed properties; (3) RED has been used to solve MAP estimation problems, whereas we have only applied our method to deterministic linear inverse problems (although we believe it can be generalized to MAP); and (4) our algorithm has two primary hyper-parameters (h_0 and β) to control step sizes, and is robust to choices of these (see Appendix), whereas RED includes multiple hyper-parameters, including the gradient step size whose adjustment is important for achieving convergence (the issue is resolved through use of an ADMM method).
-Finally, we note that DeepRED is derived to minimize MSE, and achieves better PSNR levels than our method, at the expense of more blurring (see Fig. 6).
+Our method is similar to recent work that uses Score Matching to draw samples from an implicit prior [14-18], but differs in several important ways: (1) our derivation is direct and significantly simpler, exploiting a little-known result from the classical statistical literature on Empirical Bayes estimation [20]; (2) our method assumes a single (universal) blind denoiser, rather than a family of denoisers trained for different noise levels; (3) our algorithm is efficient - we use stochastic gradient ascent to maximize probability, rather than MCMC methods (such as Langevin dynamics) to draw samples from each of a sequence of densities, and our step sizes are automatically adapted by the denoiser to control convergence; and (4) we demonstrate the generality of our algorithm by applying it to five different linear inverse problems.
+Another related line of research uses a denoiser to regularize an objective function for solving linear inverse problems [19, 40].
+Our method differs in that (1) the term arising from our denoiser represents the exact gradient of the (noisy) prior (it is not derived as an approximation); (2) our method requires only that the denoiser must be trained on Gaussian-noise contaminated images to minimize squared error and must operate "blind" (without knowledge of noise level), whereas RED relies on a set of three additional assumed properties; (3) RED has been used to solve MAP estimation problems, whereas we have only applied our method to deterministic linear inverse problems (although we believe it can be generalized to MAP; and (4) our algorithm has two primary hyper-parameters (h_0 and β) to control step sizes, and is robust to choices of these (see Appendix), whereas RED includes multiple hyper-parameters, including the gradient step size whose adjustment is important for achieving convergence (the issue is resolved through use of an ADMM method).